NIRALUser/BrainKeychainAutomation/README.md

 ## Prerequisites

-- Linux, Unix, or Unix like environment (includes macOS, not tested on windows).
+- Unix, or Unix like environment (includes macOS, not tested on windows).
-- Python installed on your machine.
+- 3D Slicer and openSCAD

 ## How To